BOARD OF DIRECTORS

 West County Wastewater is governed by a five-member Board of Directors, elected by local citizens.
 Each Board member represents the geographic area in which they live.
 Board members serve 4-year terms.

-Cheryl Sudduth, President
+Cheryl Sudduth, Vice President

 DIVISION 5

-Board Member Since 2018 – Term Expires December 2022
+Board Member Since 2018 – Term Expires December 2026

 Director Sudduth is a Senior Negotiator and Government Compliance Officer, currently working in the technology industry.
 She brings more than 25 years of business and legal experience, serving in a broad array of senior management roles in intellectual property, contracting, legal, compliance, technology, domestic/international trademark and patent registrations and enforcement, government, international contracting, corporate and non-profit governance, personnel management, mergers and acquisitions, business development and strategic management in the commercial, private and public sectors.
 She regularly designs and presents training and legal updates to senior managers and Human Resources executives and has participated in government consultations and advises multi-national organizations on regulatory compliance.
 She is a frequent speaker on corporate compliance, intellectual property and diversity matters.